What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 What is Discouragement?

-Discouragement is the opposite of being encouraged.
-Discouragement is a lack of inspiration and steals our hope.
 We don’t need help answering the question of what is discouragement because we have all experienced its pain and despair.

 The problem with discouragement is that it seems to have super powers especially when we are struggling, feeling unnoticed, unsupported or someone is unkind to us.

-Although we can’t entirely eliminate pain in life, we can learn to overcome feelings of discouragement and decide to become agents of encouragement who inspire others.
+Although we can’t eliminate pain in life, we can learn to overcome feelings of discouragement and decide to become agents of encouragement who inspire others.

 “A joyful heart is good medicine, but a broken spirit saps a person’s strength.”